cal-smith/ajax.js/README.md

 We support all evergreen browsers and IE 10+.

 #####"But why not use/polyfill `fetch()`? why not jQuery?"
 ajax.js was created because including jQuery (~93kb) just to preform some AJAX requests seems a little silly.
-As for `fetch`: use it if you've got it, ajax.js co-exists as different take on a higher level XMLHttpRequest API.
+As for `fetch`: ajax.js co-exists as different take on a higher level API for XMLHttpRequest.

 #Usage: